larammerce/docs/8.x/theme-development/representative.md

 {"oneTimeCode":"9139"}
 ```

 Once you verified the number, you will lead to the registration form.
-From now on the focus will be on customizing this form as a sample:
+From now on the focus will be on customizing this form as a sample.

+As you see, the items defined in the representative management form, are displayed here in the registration form as the optional items into the field named "How to get familiar with us".
+Let's see how this happens.

 ---